Tax guide

 Worked example: freelancer with Form 16A

 A freelancer receives professional fees after TDS and also has bank interest.
 Form 16A proves tax was deducted, but it does not decide the ITR form.
-The taxpayer needs invoices, bank credits, expense records, GST linkage where relevant, and a decision on books versus presumptive taxation.
-If presumptive taxation is not available or not chosen, ITR-3 may be required.
+The taxpayer still needs invoices, bank credits, expense records, any GST linkage, and a decision on books versus presumptive taxation.
+If presumptive taxation is not available or not chosen, ITR-3 is likely required.

-The common mistake is claiming the TDS refund without reporting the gross income properly.
-TDS credit is not free money; it is a credit against tax on the related income.
+The frequent mistake here is claiming the TDS refund without reporting the gross receipts properly.
+TDS credit is not free money — it is a credit against tax on the income from which it was deducted.

 Documents and evidence to keep ready